 Data is an essential part of almost every key business decision.
-Effective marketing, analytics and customer engagement are only possible with quality data, making it essential to keep your data clean and up to date with an effective data management strategy.
+Effective marketing, analytics and customer engagement are only possible with data quality, making it essential to keep your data clean and up to date with an effective data management strategy.

 Essentially, poor quality data almost certainly means bad results, which is where data cleansing can help.
 Data cleansing is a data management process that helps ensure your dataset contains accurate and compliant information.
 Without clean data, businesses and organisations are unable to make informed decisions based on reliable data, and are at risk of facing GDPR fines.